OSGeo/gdal/doc/source/drivers/vector/mitab.rst

 The following :ref:`configuration options <configoptions>` are
 available:

--  :decl_configoption:`MITAB_SET_TOWGS84_ON_KNOWN_DATUM` =YES/NO:
-   (GDAL >= 3.0.3).
+-  .. config:: MITAB_BOUNDS_FILE

+      See `Creation Issues`_.

+-  .. config:: MITAB_SET_TOWGS84_ON_KNOWN_DATUM
+      :choices: YES, NO
+      :since: 3.0.3

       The default behavior, starting with GDAL 3.0.3, is NO.
       That is, the TOWGS84 parameters read from the .tab header will *not* be set on the Datum object of the CRS, when the datum can be inferred.

 See Also
 ~~~~~~~~